MoonStorm/trNgGrid/README.md

 ##### Issues
  Feel free to post any problems you might experience in the `issues` section, but before you do that, fork [this simple example](http://jsfiddle.net/MoonStorm/pkuca2f8/) and attempt to isolate the issue.

-##### Pull Requests
- I accept pull requests that contain bug fixes or features that follow the direction of this project.
-Please target the `master` branch for this purpose.